bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 ### Native dependencies

-**Install missing Android SDK components** Step installs the missing native dependencies  for your Android project - luckily this steps is by default included in your workflow for deployment.
+**Install missing Android SDK components** Step installs the missing native dependencies  for your Android project - luckily this Step is by default included in your workflow for deployment.

 For iOS dependencies, you can add the **Run CocoaPods install** Step to your workflow as it is not part of the workflow by default.